 If you are an emotional eater, you realize it’s a vicious cycle.
 You eat to deal with stress, sadness, or other emotions – but it ends up making you feel worse.
-Here are some ways to cope:
+Here are some ways to cope, as shared by some of the challengers in our accountability groups:

 DELAY THE URGE

 If you can delay the urge to eat, for even just ten minutes, it usually will pass.
-In the interim, do something to distract yourself and practice self-care– brush your teeth, give yourself a facial, paint your nails, or call a friend.
+In the interim, do something to distract yourself and practice self-care– brush your teeth and find out more from West Cobb Dentistry online, give yourself a facial, paint your nails, or call a friend.
 Replacing the habit with a healthier one, in times, reprograms neurological pathways.

 CHUG SOME h20